 Many of us had careers in medicine before beginning this arduous journey of medical school.
 We were nurses, technicians, EMTs, CNAs, researchers and more.
 We enjoyed a few years of steady pay and real-world lessons before we transitioned back to textbooks, lectures and rotations.
-Although it is easy to be lulled into a sense of security and comfort knowing that we have some medical experience under our belts, we have a duty to ourselves to pursue our studies with an open mind.

 I believe these inadequate approaches circumvent the answer the interviewer is actually trying to provoke: are you self-aware enough to know your faults?

 Every one of us is imperfect, fallible, and vulnerable to making mistakes.
 Being a strong physician requires self-reflection and awareness, and interviewers want to know if you are willing to be honest with yourself and others.
 I can’t tell you how to answer this question, but I can tell you how I did.

 Rachelle’s winding journey to medical school is filled with twists and turns, with each fork in the road driving her in a novel direction.
 At age 20, she worked as a waitress, giving her the opportunity to travel and live in new places along the west coast and abroad.
 Each city brought a sense of excitement and adventure; each adventure brought her closer to finding her true calling.